SharePoint/sp-dev-docs/docs/solution-guidance/Use-remote-provisioning-to-brand-SharePoint-pages.md

 - shareGenerated - A Boolean value. **True** if the generated theme files should be applied to the root web; **false** if they are to be stored in the current web.

+> [!NOTE]
-**Note**  The shareGenerated parameter determines whether the themed output files are stored in a web-specific location or a location that is accessible across the site collection.
+> The shareGenerated parameter determines whether the themed output files are stored in a web-specific location or a location that is accessible across the site collection.
 We recommend that you keep the default value for your site type.

 ## ThemeInfo class
 <a name="sectionSection1"> </a>